eklitzke/bitcoin/doc/developer-notes.md

 combination of sanitizers.

-The test suite should pass cleanly with the `thread` and `undefined` sanitizers, but there are a number of known problems in the Bitcoin code when using the `address` sanitizer.
-We would like to fix these, so please send pull requests if you can fix any errors found by the address sanitizer.
-The address sanitizer is known to fail in [Bitcoin's SSE4 SHA256 implementation](/src/crypto/sha256_sse4.cpp) which makes it largely unusable unless you compile with `--disable-asm`.
+The test suite should pass cleanly with the `thread` and `undefined` sanitizers, but there are a number of known problems when using the `address` sanitizer.
+In particular, the address sanitizer is known to fail in [Bitcoin's SSE4 SHA256 implementation](/src/crypto/sha256_sse4.cpp) which makes it largely unusable unless you compile with `--disable-asm`.
+We would like to fix these issues, so please send pull requests if you can fix any errors found by the address sanitizer (or any other sanitizer).

 Additional resources: